amieldelatorre/spotilistcli/README.md

 ```
 The `SPOTILISTCLI_ENVIRONMENT` should be set to `development` or `production`.
 This will change how the working directory is retrieved.

+## Downloading the executable
+The latest executables can be found here: https://github.com/amieldelatorre/spotilistcli/releases/latest

 ## Running
 Run these commands in your terminal at the root directory of the cloned .
 ```shell